 A cavewoman kicked her moody kid out and said, “Feed and clothe yourself, you ungrateful miscreant!
 Ain’t nobody got time for that.”

-Ok sorry guys, the cavewoman motto only works until teenage hormones enter the picture.
+Ok sorry guys, the cavewoman motherhood mantra only works until teenage hormones enter the picture.

 But for every joint that ceases to function during pregnancy, and every nursing bra that your baby fills with spit up, and every couch that your kid writes on with sharpies, and every hair you lose from your own hormone swings, and every lost night of sleep that makes coffee run thick in your veins, remember, and repeat after me: A cavewoman did this and lived.